Asian American Dance Theatre

 Touring Repertoire

-The AADT was notable for its two distinct repertoires: a traditional repertoire and a contemporary repertoire.
-The traditional repertoire celebrated and addressed the cultural roots of Asians in America, featuring diverse folk and classical dances of many countries of Asia, touring extensively across the country....
+The AADT was notable for its two distinct repertoires: the traditional and the contemporary.
+The traditional repertoire celebrated and addressed the cultural roots of Asians in America, featuring diverse folk and classical dances of many countries of Asia, while the contemporary repertoire consisted of works by Artistic Director Eleanor Yung....

 D'Asia Vu